Headstorm/shukra/README.md

 # Shukra #

-Shukra is an Akka cluster visualization and management dashboard for inspecting local and remote Akka clusters.
+Shukra is an Akka cluster visualization and management dashboard that inspects your local or remote clusters.

 Shukra is lovingly developed by [Headstorm's](https://www.headstorm.com/) Open Source group.
 Please reach out to us at: opensource@headstorm.com